 Welcome to the Hypertrophy.co.uk blog!
-If you're new to the site, here are our three main guides for you to get started with:
+If you're new to my site, here are my three main guides for you to get started with:

 This is the first post in the series which shares all our favourite strength and muscle growth blog posts from around the internet.

 There is an awful lot of junk to sort through every month so here are the most interesting bits according to me!
 Read more ›